If I told you that you could launch a profitable ecommerce business in Nigeria today, would you think I was crazy?

 Another side to it is that the more competitive a niche is, the higher the ad cost in such a niche.
-So, when starting out, do you homework and come up with a smart marketing strategy to get your products in front of your target audiences.
-If you discover that the ads are becoming more expensive, you can deploy other marketing strategies such as content marketing through your blog.
+So, when starting out, do your homework and come up with a smart marketing strategy to get your products in front of your target audiences.

 3. Logistics Issues

 In Nigeria today, a good road network is still a major challenge and this affects the logistic and delivery companies.
 There are certain areas in Nigeria that are not accessible which makes it challenging for products to be delivered to those areas.